Building Docker Images with heroku.yml

 web: Dockerfile

-Release phase enables you to run tasks before a new release is deployed to production (e.g., sending CSS/JS/assets to a CDN, priming cache stores, or running database schema migrations).
+With release phase, you can run tasks before a new release deploys to production.
+For example, sending CSS/JS/assets to a CDN, priming cache stores, or running database schema migrations.

 To define a release phase command, specify a release